kmwtechnology/lucille/doc/site/content/en/docs/faq.md

 **How do I inspect what documents look like mid-pipeline, or replay a pipeline run without re-running enrichment?**

 The `Print` stage logs documents as JSON at any point in the pipeline and can write them to a JSONL file.
 Combined with a `NopIndexer`, this lets you capture fully-enriched documents to disk without indexing anything.
 You can then replay that file using `FileConnector` with the JSON handler and an empty pipeline, sending the already-processed documents directly to a live search backend.
 This is useful for iterating on indexer configuration or field mappings without repeating expensive enrichment steps (OCR, embeddings, database lookups).
-See the [Print stage]({{< relref "docs/architecture/components/Stages/stages_reference" >}}) for the full pattern.
+See the Print stage entry in [All Stages]({{< relref "docs/reference/stages/stages_reference" >}}) for the full pattern.

 **A Stage is initializing a large model for every document instead of once per thread.**